-A formal employment gives, or at least is supposed to give three things:
+A formal employment give, or at least is supposed to give, three things:

 - Job security

-- Identity with a name card with title and a company name
+- A sense of identity with a name card with a title and a company name

-- Monthly cash flow to sustain living expenses and/ or to create assets.
+- Monthly cash flow to sustain living expenses and to create assets.

-Job security: The very fact of closure of Lehman and lay-offs by GM, Microsoft and IBM only questions the very hypothesis of Job Security in salaried jobs today.
+1. Job security: The closure of Lehman and lay-offs by GM, Microsoft, and IBM only question the same hypothesis of Job Security in salaried jobs today.

-The other aspect of identity is a “company brand” or “revenues” of the company.
+The other aspect of identity is the “company brand” or “revenues” of the company.
 Think about it – these top Wall Street banks just crumbled.
-General Motors and Chryslers reported pathetic performance, they just could not get a single act right.
+General Motors and Chryslers reported pathetic performance; they could not get a single act right.
 You sure are better than those CEOs.
 At least you did *not* depreciate public money.
-In your personal evaluation, your worth needs to be better than what you think by being an appendage to someone else’s.
+In your evaluation, your worth needs to be better than what you think by being an appendage to someone else’s.

-Monthly cash flow is clearly the most rational reasoning and has a practical impact.
-We all need money, to run our homes, to eat food, to pay rents and pay for children’s education.
-If we were to calculate these with a level of practicality – just go back and check our current bank reserves and re-prioritize.
+3. Monthly cash flow is the most rational reasoning and has a practical impact.
+We all need money to run our homes, eat food, pay rent and pay for children’s education.
+If we were to calculate these with a level of practicality – go back and check our current bank reserves and re-prioritize.
 I would reckon that most people in middle and senior management should be well off.
-In most cases, I have seen we can live well, without a job for 5-20 years, with fairly good quality of life style.
+In most cases, we can live well, without a job for 5-20 years, with a reasonably good lifestyle.
 Does that give you some confidence?
 I suggest you do this exercise and think about it.
-We are richer than we think and we are and far more capable than what we think we are.
+We are more prosperous than we believe, and we are far more capable than we think we are.

 Needless to say, if I were the those good-for-nothing or someone who just counted the monthly pay checks into the bank without any performance or capability, then they were plain lucky to have been employed in the first place.